Hypocisy/RPGCoreV3-Chinese-wiki/EntityModule:-Spawners.md

 The filename should match with your world name, RPGCore then will handle the spawning within that world.
 It is recommended that you disable natural spawning rules, as only rpgcore mobs interact with rpgcore.
 Avoid mob stacking plugins.

+It is recommended to disable natural mob spawning when using RPGCore, you can do this using the mob spawning [gamerule](https://minecraft.gamepedia.com/Commands/gamerule)

 | Option | Type | Description | Defaults |
 |-|-|-|-|
 | world-spawn-interval | integer | interval at which we update the mob spawning | required |